agekunst/agekunst/README.md

 - 👋 Hi, I’m @agekunst
 - 👀 I’m interested in many things, for example Budismus, Meditation, Fotos, Painting, art and Dance.
 - 🌱 I’m currently learning Programation.
-- 💞️ I’m looking to collaborate on myselft, but with Google be nice;).
 - 📫 How to reach me agekunst@gmail.com

 <!---